JamieBort/PuppyLove/README.md

       - [ ] i.
 Create a js file.
 Move the JavaScript code over to the new js file.
   - [ ] b.
 Style header such that 'Dog Breeds' is on one line.
   - [ ] c.
 Style table.
+      - [ ] i.
+'Breed', 'Image', 'Weight', 'Origin', and 'Markings' are not the right size.
   - [ ] d.
 Style form.
+      - [ ] i.
+'First Name', 'Last Name', 'Favorite Breed', 'Why do you love puppies', 'First Name', 'Second Name', 'Pick One', and 'Puppies are the best because...' are not the right size.
 - [ ] 4.
 Make this look appropriate on tablet devices.
   - [ ] e.
 Refactor code such that the structure is appropriate.
   - [ ] f.
 Style header such that 'Dog Breeds' is on one line.